CREATING A NEW

 Through the project TransFormace the sculptures were finally installed in virtual form projected on the building; the artistic and technological preparation was undertaken by contemporary multimedia artist Federico Diaz, who prepared the project based on models of the statues stored at the National Gallery in Prague.
 The project was accompanied by a lecture from architecture historian Vendula Hnídková.

 We are preparing a rich palette of exhibitions, educational programmes, cultural activities and social events for Kunsthalle Praha visitors.
 The exhibition programme will address themes relevant to the Czech and international art scenes from the modern era up to the present.

 For many years, Kunsthalle Praha has been building a representational collection of Czech and international art from the 20th century to the present day.
 The collection will provide an important resource for exhibitions, research, publishing and educational projects.

-Kunsthalle Praha's research projects will explore new approaches to modern and contemporary art and contextualize Czech art in relation to international trends and events.
-Our research findings will secure the basis for exhibitions, publications and educational programmes.
+Kunsthalle Praha's research projects will explore new points of view on modern and contemporary art and contextualize Czech art in relation to international trends and events.
+Our research findings will become the basis for exhibitions, publications and educational programmes.

 Several paintings by Prague Academy of Fine Arts graduate Argišt Alaverdyan, from the exhibition New Wave: AVU Graduates 2017 at the National Gallery in Prague, have been selected for the project AVU Graduation Works Collection.
 The project, supported by The Pudil Family Foundation, aims to build up a sub-collection of Kunsthalle Praha mapping, on a long-term basis, the work of graduates from the Academy of Fine Arts (AVU) as well as other schools, and support the further creative output of selected artists.